 - Clean and disinfect frequently touched surfaces and objects.

 - Comply with all posted signage and occupancy requirements.

 - Daily self-monitoring: All campus community members will be responsible for taking their temperature and monitoring their health, prior to leaving their residence each day.
-We’ve purchased digital thermometers for all residential facilities to help our students in this effort.

 - Stay at your residence when sick or feeling unwell except to receive medical care.
 It is an expectation that all students, faculty, and staff will self-monitor for potential symptoms.

 Students are expected to comply with the general safety protocols above.
 Specific protocols for students are developed at the division level based on the area (i.e. Library and Academic Resources Center (LARC), residence hall, dining areas).
 If a student tested positive, was tested for COVID-19, potentially exposed to a person who tested positive, or is displaying COVID-19 symptoms, you must immediately contact the Dean of Students at email@example.com or (636)949-4985.

 - Students and employees should complete a daily health screening before leaving their residence.